 The Department of Homeland Security (DHS) is joining the quest to find use cases for blockchain technology.
 The distributed ledger technology that is used to maintain Bitcoin and many other cryptocurrencies has a variety of potential uses that are still being explored.
-Given that blockchain tech is designed to create and maintain immutable records upon which all parties can rely and to dispense with the need for a shared, trusted entity to conduct transactions, blockchain is likely to have many potential security applications.
+Blockchain tech is designed to create and maintain immutable records upon which all parties can rely and to dispense with the need for a shared, trusted entity to conduct transactions.
+Blockchain is likely to have many potential security applications.

 DHS and the blockchain